How to Change Real ID Name

-You need Real Id to move around the country, with access into security designated areas, starting in October, 2020 (extended to October 1, 2021 due to COVID-19).
+You need Real Id to move around the country, with access into security designated areas, starting in May 3, 2023 (extended from October 1, 2020 due to COVID-19).
 You also need it so that you, and everybody else where you’re allowed to go, feel safer when you’re in one of those places.
 If you’re not going to need access to those kinds of places, then you don’t need it.

 Hints, Tips and Time Savers to Get Your California DMV Real ID Name Identification

-If you are getting your Real Id license in the name exactly as is on your birth certificate, you only need your original (or a certified copy) of your birth certificate to prove your Identity.
+If you are getting your Real Id license in the name exactly as it appears on your birth certificate, you only need your original (or a certified copy) of your birth certificate to prove your Identity.
 If you weren’t born as a US Citizen, then your Citizenship Certificate will serve that same purpose.

-If you want your Real ID license issued in a name you use or want to use, but that name isn’t your name as printed on your birth certificate, you’ll need to also bring 1 or more Name Change Documents to prove the legal continuity of your name from the one you were born with to the one you are using now.
+If you want your Real ID license issued in a name you use or want to use, but that name isn’t your name as printed on your birth or citizenship certificate, you’ll need to also bring 1 or more Name Change Documents to prove that you are legally entitled to use the name you’ve taken. .
 A Name Change Document MUST have both the name you changed from and the name you changed to on that one document.
 If you can’t do that, you may need to go get a Name Change Court Order, or other proper Name Change Document BEFORE you go to DMV to get your Real ID.
 Name Change Specialists, like EZ Name Change, can help you unify your Name Identity and get you the name change document you need.